-Prerequisites: Foods A/B, Global Cuisine 1/Global Cuisine 2
+Semester - 2.5 Credits Prerequisites: Foods A/B, Global Cuisine 1/Global Cuisine 2 Offered in Grades: 11, 12

-If you are interested in the culinary arts then this class if for you.
+If you are interested in the culinary arts, then this class if for you.
 Students will fine tune their culinary skills in the kitchen in all areas of food preparation.
 Prepare specialty dishes which stimulate the palate, sharpen your knife skills, experiment with a variety of cooking techniques, and innovate while baking spectacular pastries from around the world.
 Not only will students leave the class with high level culinary skills, they will have the opportunity to take the Serv Safe Food Handler industry certification exam as well as the NOCTI exam in their area which may result in 3 college credits.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.